A Comprehensive Guide to the U.S. Telehealth Market

 1. Increased adoption by healthcare providers and patients:

 The COVID-19 pandemic has led to a significant increase in the adoption of telehealth services by healthcare providers and patients.
-This trend is expected to continue as telemedicine for patients and providers become more comfortable with the technology and as regulations evolve to support telehealth services.
+This trend is expected to continue as telemedicine solution for patients and providers become more comfortable with the technology and as regulations evolve to support telehealth services.

 2. Expansion of telehealth services: